-Your water heater is probably the most underrated system in your home.
-Think about it – without the water heater, you don’t have any of these luxuries:
+Your water heater is probably the most underestimated system in your home.
+Think about it – without the water heater, you wouldn’t have any of these luxuries:

 - Hot showers

 Given the importance of the water heater, do you really know much about it?
 We’re here to give you some things to remember when it comes to replacing, maintaining, and servicing your water heater.

 The typical lifespan of residential water heaters is between ten and twelve years.

 Natural gas and electric water heaters will typically last about a decade before you need to look into replacing the system.
 If you are not sure about the age of your water heater, the date the system was manufactured will be reflected in the serial number which can be found on the ID sticker on the water heater tank.

 Aging water heaters are nothing to mess around with.
 A water heater that is 10 years or older is at higher risk of springing a leak and resulting in water damage to your home.
 If your water heater sits in your attic or above the ground floor, the potential for catastrophic damage rises.
 Always have your water heater maintenance yearly to prevent any leaks from causing damage to your home.

 The most typical breakdown of residential water heaters that will need replacement is a leaking tank.